Home » Greenwich

 The church serving the large area of housing being developed just to the south of the O2 arena and the North Greenwich area.
 It is a multi-faith prayer space on the second floor of a new mixed-use community building.
 There are no specifically Christian symbols on display for this reason.
 Before being here it was in temporary buildings to the north nearer the station.
 It was designed by DSDHA and built in 2017.

-Part of the Queen Mary block of the hospital, it is a major work by Christopher Wren, dating from 1735-1743.
+Part of the Queen Mary block of the hospital, it is a major work planned by Christopher Wren but construction was delayed and dates from 1735-1743.
 The chapel is entered up a high curved staircase from an entrance area that contains most of the monuments in the chapel.
 The interior was severely fire damaged and rebuilt by James Stuart in 1779-1789 in his Greek style.

 South of Greenwich town centre, this is an incomplete church of 1865-1866 by either S.S. or W.M.
 Teulon.
 It was badly damaged in WW2 and rebuilt subsequently.
 It closed in 1978 and was then used by a Wesleyan group until redundancy in 1984.
 It was then leased to Calvary Church and a scout troop before being sold in 1991 to the Seventh-day Adventists.